yoonwonj/yoonwonj.github.io/_pages/about.md

 More about my life
 ------
-I love reading novels and watching movies.
-I occasionally write reviews about them.
+In my spare time, I reading novels, watch movies, and occasionally write reviews about them.

-I also love listening to any music (but not hiphop).
+I also love listening to any music, but not hiphop...
 I sing and play keyboard in amateur bands.